yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 24. In the Queue trigger dialog, enter the following:

     a.
-Name: Enter ProcessSimulationRequests.
+Name: Enter **ProcessSimulationRequests**.

     b.
 Queue name: Enter your simulation queue name, from Cloud explorer in Visual Studio.
-The value should be contosoevents-simulation-requests.
+The value should be **contosoevents-simulation-requests**.

     c.
-Storage account connection: Select contosoeventsstore from the drop down.
+Storage account connection: Select **contosoeventsstore** from the drop down.

     d.
-Select Create to create the new function.
+Select **Create** to create the new function.

     ![Fields in the Queue Trigger dialog box are set to the previously defined settings.](media/new-trigger-function.png "Queue Trigger dialog box")

-25. Select Integrate under the new ProcessSimulationRequests function in the menu.
+25. Select Integrate under the new **ProcessSimulationRequests** function in the menu.

     ![Under Functions, under ProcessSimulation Requests, Integrate is circled.](media/image126.png "Functions section")

 26. Make sure Azure Queue Storage is selected under Triggers, then enter the following:

     a.
-Message parameter name: Enter simulationRequest.
+Message parameter name: Enter **simulationRequest**.

     b.
-Storage account connection: Leave set to contosoeventsstore.
+Storage account connection: Leave set to **contosoeventsstore**.

     c.
-Queue name: Leave as contosoevents-simulation-requests.
+Queue name: Leave as **contosoevents-simulation-requests**.

     d.
-Select Save.
+Select **Save**.

     ![In the Integrate Window, under Triggers, Azure Queue Storage (triggerInput) is circled.
 Under Azure Queue Storage trigger, the Message parameter name field is set to simulationRequest.](media/image127.png "Integrate window")

-27. Select the ProcessSimulationRequests function in the side menu.
+27. Select the **ProcessSimulationRequests** function in the side menu.

     ![Under Functions, ProcessSimulation Requests is circled.](media/image128.png "Functions section")